Officer identified, suspects charged in deadly hit-and-run

 As some investigators worked to piece together the mayhem at the scene, other law enforcement personnel stood at attention and saluted as the fallen officer's body was put into a van and driven by escort to a medical facility for an autopsy.

 There were no shots fired, Gautreaux said, insinuating that the officer lost his life by being run over by the suspects' vehicle.
+An autopsy later revealed he died from blunt force injuries to his head and torso.

 An eyewitness said good Samaritans tried to help the officer.